busterjs/grunt-buster/README.md

 # grunt-buster v0.1.0

-[Grunt](https://github.com/cowboy/grunt) plugin for running [Buster.JS](http://busterjs.org/) tests in a headless browser, [PhantomJS](http://phantomjs.org/).
+[Grunt](https://github.com/cowboy/grunt) plugin for running [Buster.JS](http://busterjs.org/) tests in [Node.js](http://nodejs.org/) or headless in [PhantomJS](http://phantomjs.org/).

 ## Getting Started

+First, you must install buster globally:

+    npm install -g buster

-Install the plugin via npm:
+Then install the plugin via npm:

-  `npm install grunt-buster`
+    npm install grunt-buster

-Then add this line to your project's `grunt.js` gruntfile at the bottom:
+Finally add this line to your project's `grunt.js` gruntfile at the bottom:

 ```js
 grunt.loadNpmTasks('grunt-buster');
 ```

-Now you can run the buster task with `grunt buster`, but it probably won't work.
-That's because you need...
+Now you can run the buster task with `grunt buster`.

 ### PhantomJS

-This task is for running Buster.JS tests in a headless browser, PhantomJS.
-[See the FAQ on how to install PhantomJS](https://github.com/cowboy/grunt/blob/master/docs/faq.md#why-does-grunt-complain-that-phantomjs-isnt-installed).
+If you want to run tests for the browser environment, you also need to install PhantomJS.
+[See this FAQ on how to install PhantomJS](https://github.com/cowboy/grunt/blob/master/docs/faq.md#why-does-grunt-complain-that-phantomjs-isnt-installed).

 ### Configuration